taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-25-Attaching-A-USB-WIFI-Adapter-To-The-The-ARDrone.markdown

 		$ sudo codesourcery-arm-2009q3.sh
 		$ make
 	<br />
-4. The commands above produces RT3370STA.ko, FTP this to the drone, load the RT3370STA module and then load dwc_otg.ko.
+4. The commands above produces rt3370sta.ko, FTP this to the drone, load the rt3370sta module and then load dwc_otg.ko.

+		$ insmod rt3370sta.ko
+		$ insmod dwc_otg.ko
+	<br />Next one would probably want to add the insmod commands to [the load script][02] mentioned in a previous [post][1].

 5. To test the driver we ran the commands listed below on the drone.
 The commands show us the new wireless interface ra0, brings it up and then gives us a list of in-range 		APs, lastly we see monitor mode working with the aid of tcpdump.